nettyworth/lending-protocol/README.md

 1. **CryptoVault**: Manages the storage of NFTs used as collateral.
 2. **LoanManager**: Handles loan creation, payments, and loan state.
-3. **LoanReceipt**: An ERC721 token representing loan receipts.
+3. **LoanReceipt**: An ERC721A token representing loan receipts.
 4. **NettyWorthProxy**: The main contract that orchestrates interactions between other contracts.
-5. **TestToken**: An ERC721 token for testing purposes.
-6. **MyToken**: An ERC20 token for testing purposes.
+5. **WhiteListCollection**: Manages whitelisting of NFT collections and ERC20 tokens.

-### High-Level Function Overview
+### Key Functions Overview

 #### CryptoVault

-- `deposit`: Allows users to deposit NFTs as collateral.
-- `withdraw`: Allows users to withdraw their NFTs after loan repayment.
+- `depositNftToEscrowAndERC20ToBorrower`: Deposits an NFT into the vault and transfers ERC20 tokens to the borrower.
+- `withdrawNftFromEscrowAndERC20ToLender`: Withdraws an NFT from the vault and transfers ERC20 tokens to the lender.
+- `withdrawNftFromEscrow`: Withdraws an NFT from the vault.
-- `isAssetStored`: Checks if an NFT is stored in the vault.
+- `AssetStoredOwner`: Checks if an NFT is stored in the vault and returns the owner.

 #### LoanManager

 - `createLoan`: Creates a new loan.
-- `makePayment`: Processes loan payments.
+- `updateLoan`: Updates an existing loan.
 - `getLoan`: Retrieves loan information.
+- `getPayoffAmount`: Calculates the payoff amount for a loan.

 #### LoanReceipt

-- `generateReceipts`: Mints receipt tokens for lenders.
+- `generateLenderReceipt`: Mints receipt tokens for lenders.
 - `generateBorrowerReceipt`: Mints receipt tokens for borrowers.
 - `burnReceipt`: Burns a receipt token.

 #### NettyWorthProxy

-- `depositToEscrow`: Deposits an NFT into the vault.
-- `claimFromEscrow`: Withdraws an NFT from the vault.
-- `makeOffer`: Makes a loan offer.
+- `acceptLoanRequest`: Accepts a loan request from a borrower.
-- `approveLoan`: Approves a loan offer.
+- `acceptLoanOffer`: Accepts a loan offer from a lender.
-- `payLoan`: Processes a loan payment.
+- `acceptLoanCollectionOffer`: Accepts a loan offer for a specific NFT collection.
-- `claimToken`: Claims an NFT after loan repayment.
+- `payBackLoan`: Processes a loan repayment.
+- `forCloseLoan`: Forecloses a loan after default.

+#### WhiteListCollection

+- `whiteListCollection`: Adds NFT collections to the whitelist.
+- `blackListCollection`: Removes NFT collections from the whitelist.
+- `whiteListErc20Token`: Adds ERC20 tokens to the whitelist.
-- `claimERC20`: Claims ERC20 tokens after loan default.
+- `blackListErc20Token`: Removes ERC20 tokens from the whitelist.

 ## Local Development